stefsyrsiri/financial-summarization-meta-evaluation/README.md

-# Financial Narrative Summarization Evaluation
+# Financial Narrative Summarization Evaluation (In-progress)

 ## Overview
 In this project we evaluate automatic summarization evaluation methods on the summaries of Greek annual reports.